verrazzano/docs/content/en/docs/observability/tracing/configure-tracing.md

 To use Jaeger in Verrazzano, you must first enable the `jaegerOperator` component in your Verrazzano custom resource.
 Here is an example YAML file that enables the Jaeger Operator.
 Verrazzano installs the Jaeger Operator in the `verrazzano-monitoring` namespace.
+Also, a default Jaeger instance is created by the Jaeger Operator in the `verrazzano-monitoring` namespace.

-If OpenSearch and Keycloak components are enabled in the Verrazzano custom resource, then a default Jaeger instance is also created by the Jaeger Operator in the `verrazzano-monitoring` namespace.
+If OpenSearch and Keycloak components are enabled in the Verrazzano custom resource, then the Jaeger Operator implements the Production deployment strategy and stores its trace data using OpenSearch storage.
+If OpenSearch and Keycloak components are *not* enabled, then the Jaeger Operator implements the AllInOne deployment strategy and stores its trace data using in-memory storage.
+Use the AllInOne strategy for development, testing, or demo purposes only.
+For more information, see [Jaeger Deployment Strategies](https://www.jaegertracing.io/docs/{{<jaeger_doc_version>}}/operator/#deployment-strategies).

 {{< clipboard >}}

 ```yaml